 - Weight loss

-- White-pink mucus
+- White-pink mucus coming from the vagina

 - True contractions (very painful happening every 5-20 minutes)